 As time passed and American immigration increased, resentment of Mexico's rule of the region turned to defiance.
 On Tuesday, February 23, 1836, the president & dictator of Mexico, Santa Anna, led aprox.
 4000 troops in a 13 day siege of the Alamo, going up against a mixed band of 189 defenders.
 Although these heroes were greatly outnumbered, they inflicted heavy casualties upon Santa Anna's army before finally being defeated on March 6th.
 Santa Anna was, in turn, routed by Sam Houston's Texan Army at The Battle of San Jacinto on April 21, 1836.
 This is where the world famous rallying cry of the Texas Revolution "Remember the Alamo!" was born.
 The Texas Revolution resulted in San Antonio coming under the rule of the newly formed Republic of Texas, and was Incorporated in 1837.
 The young Republic of Texas was later annexed to the United States in 1845.

-Indians have inhabited this region of Texas for thousands of years.
-In fact, the state's name was derived from the Caddoan Indian word for "friend", but Americans mistook the Spanish "j" for an "x" and corrupted Tejas into Texas.
-Artifacts indicative of migratory encampments were recently uncovered on the deep southside of town near what would become the site of a multi-million dollar Toyota manufacturing plant.
+Native American Indians have inhabited this region of Texas for thousands of years.
+In fact, the state's name was derived from the Caddoan Indian word for "friend", but Americans mistook the Spanish "J" for an "X" and corrupted Tejas into Texas.
+Artifacts indicative of migratory encampments were recently uncovered on the deep southside of town near what became the site of a large Toyota manufacturing plant.

 Many cultures have long believed that spirit forces, or guardians, exist around and within bodies of water.
 Regardless of opinions concerning this idea, there is a particular feeling which accompanies bodies of water, possibly attributable to electromagnetic field variations, or perhaps, ionization effects.
 Consider the subtle influences of a huge multi-chambered lake beneath a city.
-I theorize that our aquifer lends a sense of tranquility to San Antonio, a force which continues to comfort us with its calming effect.
+I theorize that the Edwards aquifer lends a sense of tranquility to San Antonio, a force which continues to comfort us with its calming effect.
 Our water is also noted as being some of the best in the country, due to natural limestone filtering.
-This does result in very hard water, though, but that is good because science has shown that life expectancy is longer for those who consume hard water minerals.
-On a negative note, however, we recently became victim to a local(?) campaign which actively misled voters into fluoridating our water, despite 2 previous votes against it
+This does result in very hard water, though, but that is good because research has shown that life expectancy is longer for those who consume hard water minerals.
+It is hard on appliances, however.
+The world famous San Antonio River Walk, also known as the ŇPaseo del Rio,Ó is a stunning 15-mile urban waterway that weaves through the vibrant heart of San Antonio.
+The downtown loop of the Paseo del Rio is a 2 1/2 mile stretch of beautifully landscaped waterfront that features many of San Antonio's most spectacular hotels, restaurants, night clubs, bars, shopping centers and businesses.
+35 minute barge rides are available in the downtown area.

-As in any locale, there are some negatives.
-For instance the scenic hill country which borders us not only provides a beautiful, quick getaway, but it fills our air with cedar pollen during the late summer through fall and into the winter months.
-It is very hot during the summer months, along with perpetual high humidity during much of the year.
+As in any locale, there are general negatives.
+For instance the scenic hill country which borders us not only provides a beautiful, quick getaway, but it fills our air with Mountain Cedar (Ashe juniper) pollen during late fall and winter months.
+This can cause significant allergic reactions, giving some people flu-like symptoms.
+It is Very hot during the summer months, along with perpetual high humidity during much of the year.
 We are considered to have a modified subtropical climate.
-Our rains are much too infrequent for my liking, and we often seem to be in a continuous semi-state of drought.
-Fires from Mexico field burning create a transitory haze of smoke during April and May, and heavy pollution from the Tennessee Valley too often pollutes our air during summer months.
-These uncontrollable factors have resulted in threats of EPA economic sanctions, regional ozone health alerts, and even occasional traces of marijuana in drug tests (field burning.)
-Despite these things, San Antonio is an appealing, enchanting locale, especially for a Big city.
+Our rains are much too infrequent,,and we are in a continuous semi-state or outright condition of drought.
+Fires from Mexico field burning create a transitory haze of smoke during April and May, and heavy pollution from the Tennessee Valley often pollutes our air during summer months.
+These uncontrollable factors have resulted in EPA economic sanctions (vehicle pollution testing requirements), Regional ozone health alerts are common during the hot months, San Antonio is home to the San Antonio Spurs, NBA world champions of 1999, 2003, 2005, 2007, & 2014.
+The city covers 467 square miles, has a tax rate sits at 8.25%.and an oppressive property tax imposed by school districts fund themselves.
+(Especially mismanaged, failing districts such as the one I live in.)

 MAP